Sri Lanka stretch lead as England search for a breakthrough without Mark Wood

 England were a little flat as they searched for the breakthrough, Gus Atkinson at one stage shipping 25 off two overs and Shoaib Bashir struggling to make an impact with his off-spin.

 Bashir had nought for 77 off his 20 overs when the weather turned.
-For Kamindu the delay interrupted his pursuit of a third Test century in his first six innings at the highest level.
+Mendis was stranded on 90 when the covers came on but the skies cleared to allow four more overs before the interval.

+That was enough for him to get over the line, cutting Woakes for a boundary shortly after the introduction of the new ball.